skalenetwork/sgxwallet/README.md

 ### Try in simulation mode

 The easiest way to try the sgxwallet server is to run a docker container in insecure simulation mode that emulates an SGX processor.
-Once you are familiar with the server, you can enable sgx on your machine and run it in secure production mode.
+Once familiar with the server, enable sgx on the machine and run it in secure production mode.

-First install docker-compose if you dont have it
+First install docker-compose:

 ```shell
 sudo apt-get install docker.io docker-compose